Datapoint Logic (advanced mode)

 It is important to keep in mind the distinction between fields and datapoints.
 A field is a row of buttons (or free text entry) in your Chrome extension.
 A datapoint is a placeholder where values are written into your output link.
 For many users, these terms may as well be synonymous, but more advanced users may need to ‘decouple’ fields from datapoints.

-By default, every field in a UTM-Builder profile corresponds to exactly one datapoint.
+By default, every field in a UTM-Builder convention corresponds to exactly one datapoint.
 The value of the datapoint is taken from the field of the same name.
 The datapoints are printed to the url in a specific order, which is shown in this section of the editing suite:

 However, by opening ‘advanced settings’ I can change this.
 After changing the editor to advanced mode, a new panel appears, below ‘UTMs and Datapoints’, titled ‘Datapoint Logic’.